 Fun fact : Did you know that in a standard gated community, close to 40% of the resident population is tenants?
-In such a scenario, where tenancy is increasing with a constant moving workforce population, it is extremely important for all parties to be aware of the rights and duties of tenants in the community.
+In such a scenario, where tenancy is increasing with a constant moving workforce population, it is extremely important for all parties to be aware of the rights of tenants and their duties in the community.
 It is the responsibility of the society management to acquaint all residents, owners and tenants alike, of all the laws and regulations that govern the relationship of a tenant and owner.
 This clear communication ensures a healthy social fabric of the community and at large a healthy tenancy practice in the country.

 - Legal Agreement : Every tenant is within their complete right to demand for a written agreement clearly stating the terms and conditions of the tenancy.
 Such a document comprise the following basic information along with suitable add ons: